-Unless the parties agree otherwise, the Conciliation Commission shall be constituted as follows:
+Unless the High Contracting Parties agree otherwise, the Conciliation Commission shall be constituted as follows:

-- (r) The Commission shall be composed of five members.
-The parties shall each nominate one commissioner, who may be chosen from among their respective nationals.
-The three other commissioners shall be appointed by agreement from among the nationals of third Powers.
-These three commissioners must be of different nationalities and must not be habitually resident in the territory nor be in the service of the parties.
-The parties shall appoint the President of the Commission from among them. - (2) The commissioners shall be appointed for three years.
-They shall be re-eligible.
-The commissioners appointed jointly may be replaced during the course of their mandate by agreement between the parties.
-Either party may, however, at any time replace the commissioner whom it has appointed.
-Even if replaced, the commissioners shall continue to exercise their functions until the termination of the work in hand.
+(1) The Commission shall be composed of five members.
+The High Contracting Parties shall each nominate one commissioner, who may be chosen from among their respective nationals.
+The other three commissioners shall be appointed by agreement from among the nationals of third Powers.
+These three commissioners must be of different nationalities and must not be habitually resident in the territory nor be in the service of the Parties.
+The High Contracting Parties shall appoint the President of the Commission from among them.